zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 ## Connecting a Database

 Liferay DXP has some defaults configured out of the box to enable faster demonstration - this includes using HSQL as a database.
-Connecting Liferay DXP to a database is required step for using Liferay DXP beyond basic exploration.
+Connecting Liferay DXP to a database is a required step for using Liferay DXP beyond basic exploration.
 See [Connecting a Database](./04-connecting-a-database.md) for more information.

 ## Running Liferay DXP for the First Time